A Digital Nation for a Wonderful Philippines

 No, cell sites only transmit radio frequency signals that enable voice and data services in a given geographic area.
-According to the World Health Organization, there is no health risk involved even if you live beside a cell site or if the cell site is placed within a residential area.
-DOH also closely monitors the installation and maintenance of a cell site.
-Prior to installation, DOH, as commissioned by the National Telecommunications Commission, controls and grants permits to install cell site equipment and make sure they abide by set standards.
+According to the World Health Organization (WHO), there is no health risk involved even if you live beside a cell site or if the cell site is placed within a residential area.
+The DOH also closely monitors the installation and maintenance of a cell site.
+Prior to installation, the DOH, as commissioned by the National Telecommunications Commission, controls and grants permits to install cell site equipment and makes sure they abide by set standards.
 It is also under the discretion of the health department to continuously monitor the emission settings of cell site equipment after installation.

 You can help by nominating a site.

 This initiative will significantly improve data connectivity of the country in general, which will allow millions of Filipinos to gain access to high-speed internet while enhancing the Globe network's disaster resiliency.
-This will ensure stability of internet service, which is necessary in driving economic growth as more industries and sectors apply ICT technologies in their operations.
+This will ensure stability of internet service, which is necessary in driving economic growth as more industries and sectors apply information and communications technologies in their operations.